attila226/notes/README.md

 `src` Client side source files.
 By default running `npm run` will cause the JavaScript files in this directory to be transpiled and output to the `public` folder.

 `public` This folder is used exclusively by Webpack.
+The dev server will utilize this folder, and a build will copy the files to this directory.

 ### Additional Notes